 Then we began our rabbit drawing by looking closely at Rayner's illustration and breaking down her lines and shapes, and mapping our the location of all the rabbit's features (drawing from observation skill-builder!).
 We used pencils and students were encouraged to draw VERY lightly with their pencils so we don't see the pencil marks at the end (important with watercolor).
 Next, mouth and nose were defined with a black permanent pen, and e

 yes were drawn and pupils filled in.
+The 'dirty' side of our palette has the BEST colors |

 Next we started painting by using the watercolor techniques we had learned.
 We started with our lightest values first (white, or barely there grays which we achieved by using no color, only dirty water).
 Then we painted the next lightest color, and the next, and so on until we got to our darkest value.
 We used the most beautiful earthy tones.